-- Keep the device away from water, fire, humidity or hot environments. - Do not attempt to disassemble, repair, or modify the device. - Do not use damaged charger or USB cable to charge the device. - Do not use any other chargers than those recommended - Do not use the device where wireless devices are not allowed. - Adapter shall be installed near the equipment and shall be easily accessible. - Use only power supplies which are provided by manufacturer and in the original packing of this product.
+- Keep the device away from water, fire, humidity or hot environments. - Do not attempt to disassemble, repair, or modify the device. - Do not use damaged charger or USB cable to charge the device. - Do not use any other chargers than those recommended - Do not use the device where wireless devices are not allowed. - Adapter shall be installed near the equipment and shall be easily accessible. - Place the device with its bottom surface downward. - Use only power supplies which are provided by manufacturer and in the original packing of this product.
 If you have any questions, please don't hesitate to contact us.